Late Roman Coins for sale, Valentinian and later (364 AD - 498 AD).

 RIC X 149 page 250 struck "406-8"

-Lovely light cover highlighting the reverse [$59]
+Lovely light cover highlighting the reverse [$59, reduced to $39]

 Johannes